Scotland is the biggest producer of whisky in the world, and has been for at least 100 years.

 Japan distils its whisky twice, in copper pot stills, and it recognises the very important role that oak plays in the maturation of the spirit.
 Considerable amounts of Scottish malted barley, some of it peated, is imported into Japan.

 The 1970s and 1980s were boom time for Japanese whisky; many of their sake distilleries were converted to produce whisky such was the local demand.
 However, foreign producers were quick to spot the Japanese thirst for whisky; Scotch, American and Irish whiskies all began to compete with the local Japanese production.
 Unlike in many other countries, there were no major tax barriers installed to prevent imported whiskies competing on a level playing ground.

 The recent revival of Japan’s whisky fortunes has been built, more steadily, on export sales.
 The reputation of Japanese whisky as a high quality product has been further enhanced by many international whisky awards.
 The future looks bright for Japanese whisky.

 Indian whisky deserves a special mention, as it’s a huge category in India, selling over 120 million cases.
 The interesting point is that the majority of Indian whisky is not made from cereals but from molasses which is then artificially flavoured and not aged at all.
 This bars it from being sold as whisky in the EU.
 In India, many of the locally made whiskies have a top dressing of Scotch whisky to enhance their flavour.

 At the top end of the quality scale India too is making headway.
 Amrut Distillers, amongst others, produce some excellent quality products which do meet European Whisky regulation standards.
-Indeed, ‘Fusion’ by Amrut has received high praise in the UK from a variety of whisky writers.
+Indeed, ‘several expressions by Amrut and Paul John have received high praise in the UK from a variety of whisky writers.